penpot/penpot-docs/technical-guide/getting-started.md

 In some cases, such as when the script encounters an error, it may be convenient to run the process manually.
-To do this, you can disable the automatic migration process using the `disable-v2-migration` flag in `PENPOT_FLAGS` environment variable.
+To do this, you can disable the automatic migration process using the <code class="language-bash">disable-v2-migration</code> flag in <code class="language-bash">PENPOT_FLAGS</code> environment variable.
 You can then execute the migration process manually with the following command:

 ```bash